-Wellcall also has the unwavering confidence of its corporate customers, whereby employees are required to sign a letter of confidentiality to confirm our adherence in protecting the interest of our stakeholders.
+Wellcall also has the unwavering confidence in enhancing its values to its corporate customers, which employees are required to sign a letter of confidentiality to affirm our adherence in protecting the interest of our stakeholders.
 Wellcall practices the principals of good corporate governance in addition to complying with rules and regulations of the law.
-Our commitment to good corporate governance and the continuous improvement in corporate governance is further elaborated in the Statement on Corporate Governance of this Annual Report.
+Our commitment to good corporate governance and the continuous improvement in corporate governance is further elaborated in the Corporate Governance Statement of this Annual Report.